The next iPhone will get a ‘world facing’ 3D camera

 “When you use AR apps without depth information, it’s a bit glitchy and not as powerful as it ultimately could be,” says Andre Wong, Lumentum’s VP of 3D Sensing.
 “Now that ARKit and (Google’s) ARCore have both been out for some time now, you’ll see new AR apps coming out that are more accurate in the way they place objects within a space.”

-Apple is now developing an AR app for iOS 14 that will let users point their iPhone at items in at Apple Stores and Starbucks, and see digital information display around the items on the phone screen, 9to5Mac’s Benjamin Mayo reports.
+Apple is now developing an AR app for iOS 14 that will let users point their iPhone at items in Apple Stores and Starbucks, and see digital information display around the items on the phone screen, 9to5Mac’s Benjamin Mayo reports.

 Wong believes that rear-facing 3D cameras could enable users to create digital content that lends itself well to social media sharing.
 For instance, people might like to share images of themselves interacting with holographic images of animals or celebrities in their own living rooms.
 This is similar to what the Holo app by the developer 8i, but with the depth data those experiences might be greatly improved.